Bhautik2902/SentenceMetricAnalyser/README.md

 - **Customizable Output:** The output is a real number which represents the average sentence length in the provided document rounded to two decimal digits.

-## Installation
+## Download

-To install and use the Sentence Length Analyzer, follow the instructions in the [Installation](#installation) section.
-Please make sure that the necessary dependencies are met, and the application is set up correctly.
+The .exe file of the file can be downloaded from <a href="https://github.com/gOgRABgEEK/SentenceMetricAnalyser/releases/tag/v1.0.0"> here</a>.
+Download the .exe file and the application is ready to be used.
+You can ignore the warnings from windows.

 ## Usage